sp94/Peacock.jl/paper/paper.md

 works.
 If you model a photonic crystal with `Peacock.jl`, please consider contributing your geometry to the `Zoo` submodule to help others reproduce your work.

-![Example reproduction of the fragilely topological photonic crystal in [@blanco2019engineering]. (a) Unit cell of the photonic crystal.
+![Example reproduction of a fragilely topological photonic crystal [@blanco2019engineering]. (a) Unit cell of the photonic crystal.
 (b-d) Out-of-plane component of the electric field of the first three transverse-magnetic polarised modes at $\Gamma$. (e) Band diagram of the